grompe/BTWTweak/patcher/readme.txt

 - Added some more blocks and items to creative tabs.

+- Restored the effect of swiftness potion.
+Apparently it is possible to build a witch farm in a specific way to gather swiftness potions, and the motivation to do so was killed by removing the effect.

 v0.9k

 - Fixed creative tab display for Dung block and Packed Earth.